 - What do they care about?

 - Why do they care about your products?

-- How do your products help make their lives easier or better?
+- How do your products make their lives easier or better?

 - What niche topic can you focus on in your educational series?